 If you’re visiting London in February, yes, you should expect chilly and short days, but ABSOLUTELY don’t let this scare you.
 There are a ton of cool special events, exhibitions and more happening across London in February, so check the list below to get some ideas for what to do around the city.

-BTW to get you prepped for your February visit, watch my video video helping you stay warm when visiting London:
+BTW, to get you prepped for your February visit, first watch my video video helping you stay warm when visiting London:

 Image Courtesy of Kew Gardens

 1. Orchids Festival at Kew Gardens